sass/sass/spec/statement.md

 ### Current indentation level

-The `current indentation level` is the count of the [`documentation indentation character`] between a new line and any non-whitespace characters of the last consumed statement.
-Lines that only contain whitespace or do not start a statement do not impact the `current indentation level`.
+The *current indentation level* is the number of [documentation indentation characters] before the first non-whitespace character of the last consumed statement.
+The initial current indentation level for any document is 0.

+> Lines that only contain whitespace or do not start a statement do not impact
-A document parsed in the indented syntax may not begin with whitespace, and the initial `current indentation level` for any document is `0`.

-> Changes in the indentation level are used by the indented syntax to start and
+> the current indentation level.
+Changes in the indentation level are used by
-> end blocks of statements.
+> the indented syntax to start and end blocks of statements.

-[`documentation indentation character`]: #document-indentation-character
+[documentation indentation characters]: #document-indentation-character

 ### Document indentation character

-The `document indentation character` is defined as the first tab or space character used in an [`IndentMore`] production in a document.
+The *document indentation character* is the first tab or space character used in an [`IndentMore`] production in a document.

 [`IndentMore`]: #indentation

-> The `document indentation character` is the character used for calculating the
+> This is the character used for calculating the [current indentation level].
+In
-> [`current indentation level`].
-In the indented syntax, no character other than
+> the indented syntax, no character other than the document indentation
-> the `document indentation character` may be used for indentation.
+> character may be used for indentation.

-[`current indentation level`]: #current-indentation-level
+[current indentation level]: #current-indentation-level

 ## Syntax

 ### ScssStatements

 <x><pre>
 **ScssStatements** ::= (Statement ';'?¹)* Statement?
 </pre></x>

-1: This production is mandatory unless the previous `Statement` is a `LoudComment`, `SilentComment`, or ends in a `Block`.
+1: This production is mandatory unless the previous `Statement` is a [`LoudComment`], [`SilentComment`], or ends in a `Block`.

+[`LoudComment`]: #loudcomment
+[`SilentComment`]: #silentcomment

-If a `WhitespaceComment` would be ambiguous with a `Statement` in the `ScssStatements` rule, parse it preferentially as a `Statement`.
+If a [`WhitespaceComment`] would be ambiguous with a `Statement` in the `ScssStatements` rule, parse it preferentially as a `Statement`.

+[`WhitespaceComment`]: #whitespacecomment

 ### IndentedStatements

 <x><pre>
 **IndentedStatements** ::= (Statement [IndentSame])* Statement
 </pre></x>

 [IndentSame]: #indentation